pressw-llc/ai-dev-tooling/docs/docs/typescript/chat-nextjs/index.md

 ## Why a Separate Package?

-By separating Next.js specific functionality from `@pressw/chat-core`, we enable:
+By separating Next.js specific functionality from `@pressw/threads`, we enable:

-- **Framework Agnostic Core**: Use chat-core with Vite, Create React App, Expo, or any React framework
+- **Framework Agnostic Core**: Use threads with Vite, Create React App, Expo, or any React framework
 - **Optional Next.js Features**: Only include Next.js dependencies when needed
 - **Smaller Bundle Size**: Core package stays lightweight without Next.js dependencies
 - **Better Tree Shaking**: Import only the functionality you need